 Of course, the zombies would inevitably show up.
-Knowing that, I’ll admit that I wasn’t expecting much out of their appearance but honestly, the build up to their takeover of the school still proved to feel tense.
+Knowing that, I’ll admit that I wasn’t expecting much out of their appearance but honestly, the build up to their takeover of the school still proves to be tense.
 Ambulance and police sirens are abundant.
-The news stations report various incidents.
+The news reports various incidents.
 Megu-nee’s inbox gets flooded with urgent emails from her mother, telling her to get to somewhere safe.
 Soon, it begins to click how the main characters survive.
-Megu-nee takes Yuki to the rooftop.
+Megu-nee takes Yuki to the rooftop to distract her from going home.
 Yuuri is already there to water some plants as part of her Gardening Club duties.
 Kurumi arrives with her injured senpai (whose fate goes without saying) and reveals what’s going on.
 By then, it’s too late and the group realize the horrible situation they’re in.
 In a way, knowing the end result actually works in the episode’s favor.
-You know how things will go down and because of that, seeing all the pieces align so perfectly feels ominous and unpleasant.
+You know how things will go down and because of that, seeing all the pieces align so perfectly is ominous and unpleasant.

 As much as I enjoy this episode, something about it did feel incredibly off.
 There’s clearly more to this backstory.
 If Megu-nee and her students got trapped on the rooftop, then how did they manage to push the horde back and regain some of the building back?
 When and how did they erect those walls of desks?
 I know last episode revealed Miki was at the mall during this time but now I have to wonder when she joins the club.
 Hell, how did she even escape the mall in the first place?
 When did Yuki finally snap and repress her trauma?
 I thought for sure it was when she saw the city in ruin or when Kurumi killed her senpai but they don’t appear to be the catalyst.

 The most puzzling element though is Megu-nee herself.
-As the episode returned to the present, it dawned on me that it’s really weird how everyone tends to ignore their teacher now.
-I mean, this is the one adult in the group; someone the girls depended on in making out of their predicament alive.
+As the episode returns to the present, it dawned on me that it’s really weird how everyone tends to ignore their teacher now.
+This is the one adult in the group; someone the girls depended on in making out of their predicament alive.
 Now, they talk over her or take it for granted that she’s in the room.
 I realize that’s the joke with Megu-nee but now, I’m not so certain it is just a joke.

 I really have to ask: is Megu-nee dead?
 Obviously, I’m asking rhetorically and I don’t want anyone to give spoilers away but this is the implication I’m getting.
 Maybe we’ve seen the real one during the day of the outbreak but in general, the Megu-nee we’ve been following isn’t actually there.
 Maybe she’s one of Yuki’s hallucinations which would explain why the others have a poor habit of neglecting her presence.
 If that is the case, how and when did Megu-nee die?
 When did she write her testimony? …Did she write that testimony?

 I’m of two minds with this episode.
-On one hand, this episode is solid in its own right but on the other, I’m so puzzled with it.
+I like this episode but I’m also really puzzled with it.
 Maybe I’m just overthinking things.
 Lord knows I do that a lot on this blog.
-But in my defense, this is School-Live!.
-It made me doubt what I’m seeing before.
+But I don’t know, School-Live! made me doubt what I’m seeing before.
 It wouldn’t be beneath this show to pull the same trick again.

 Thanks for reading!